aws-samples/cdk-eks-blueprints-patterns/docs/patterns/graviton.md

 # Graviton on EKS

 AWS Graviton processors are designed by AWS to deliver the best price performance for your cloud workloads running in Amazon EC2.
+These processors are ARM chips running on aarch64 architecture.

 AWS Graviton processors are supported by many Linux operating systems including Amazon Linux 2, Red Hat Enterprise Linux, SUSE, and Ubuntu.
 Many popular applications and services for security, monitoring and management, containers, and continuous integration and delivery (CI/CD) from AWS and software partners also support AWS Graviton-based instances.